 Functional Capacity Test (FCT) screening consists of a short series of tests that measure basic visual, cognitive and physical abilities that are needed to safely operate a motor vehicle.

-While FCT screening cannot predict a safe or unsafe driving experience, poor results can be a warning flag that a person is placing themselves, or others, at a higher risk when driving.
-Your driver’s license cannot be suspended simply because you do poorly on one or more segments of the FCT.
-However, poor test scores are a concern and may cause the reviewer to require a driving skills test with the MVA.
+While FCT screening cannot predict a safe or unsafe driving experience, poor results can be a warning flag that a person may be placing themselves, or others, at a higher risk when driving.
+Evidence of decreased function does not mean that a crash is certain.
+However, poor test scores are a concern and may point to a need for further evaluation by an occupational therapist / certified driver rehabilitation specialist and/or a driving skills test at the MVA.

-FCT screenings are recommended for drivers who come to the attention of the Medical Advisory Board (MAB) or the Division of Driver Wellness and Safety for whom there are concerns about physical and mental decline that can affect their ability to drive safely.
+FCT screenings are sometime required for drivers who come to the attention of the Medical Advisory Board or the Division of Driver Wellness & Safety for whom there are concerns about physical and mental decline that can affect their ability to drive safely.

 FCT screenings are conducted at 10 MVA locations, listed below.
-The test could take 30 minutes to complete.
+The test could take 20 to 30 minutes to complete.

-The FCT has 5 different segments, and each measures abilities necessary for driving:
+The FCT has 5 different segments, and each segment measures abilities necessary for driving:

 For additional information, or to schedule an appointment, please call the Medical Advisory Board Office of the MVA at 410-424-3095.